Xiaoxianyue/Xiaoxianyue.github.io/src/zh/Advanced_Algorithms/Report.md

     return node
 ```

-**This function is used when the node to be deleted has both left and right child nodes, allowing the smallest value node in the right subtree to replace the value of the node to be deleted.**
+This function handles the case when the node to be deleted has both left and right children.
+It replaces the node with the smallest value in the right subtree.

-- Pass in `node`, which is the node to be deleted.
+- Input: `node` (the node to be deleted).

-- Initialise `re_node` as the right child of the target node to locate the smallest node in the right subtree; also record its parent with `pre`.
+- Set `re_node` to the right child of the target node to find the smallest node in the right subtree.
+Also, store its parent as `pre`.

-- Use a `while` loop to find the smallest node in the binary tree `re_node` (i.e., keep traversing left child nodes). `pre` stores the parent node of `re_node`.
+- Use a `while` loop to find the smallest node by moving left through the tree. `pre` keeps track of the parent of `re_node`.

-- After exiting the `while` loop, the value stored in `re_node` is the value to replace the node to be deleted.
+- Once the smallest node is found, its value replaces the value of the node to be deleted.

-- **If `re_node` has a right child:**
+If `re_node` has a right child:

-    - If `re_node` is a left child of its parent, update the left pointer of the parent to `re_node.right`.
+- If `re_node` is a left child of its parent, update the parent's left pointer to `re_node.right`.

-        If `re_node` is a right child of its parent, update the right pointer of the parent to `re_node.right`.
+- If `re_node` is a right child of its parent, update the parent's right pointer to `re_node.right`.

-- **`re_node` has no children**:
+If `re_node` has no children:

-    - If `re_node` is a left child of its parent, clear the left pointer of the parent;
+- If `re_node` is a left child, set the parent's left pointer to `None`.

-    - If `re_node` is a right child of its parent, clear the right pointer of the parent.
+- If `re_node` is a right child, set the parent's right pointer to `None`.

 ### 3. Visualise the code (steps)